PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 Covers the following areas:
 - Threat protection policies
 - Reports - real time reports for Defender for Office 365
-- Threat investigation and response
+- Threat investigation and response (also simulations)
 - Automated investigation and response

 ### Defender for Office 365 plans: